havarunner/havarunner/README.md

 <blockquote>Scenario – a description of what could possibly happen</blockquote>

 You can use scenarios by adding a static `@Scenarios` method and a constructor that takes in one argument.
+HavaRunner will then call your test methods once for each scenario.

 ````java
 @RunWith(HavaRunner.class)